Mindbody Nutrition

 • Pre-used oils

-• Any oils or butters or nuts that smell or taste rancid
+• Any oils, butter or nuts that smell or taste rancid

 With regard to saturated or unsaturated fats, it is necessary to keep in mind the need for balance.
 For example, red meats can be limited to 2 times per week, with oily fish 3 times week.

-A healthy diet should contain both types of fats, with the emphasis being placed on getting a varied, healthy intake of all food groups each day and taking in more unsaturated than saturated fat.
+A healthy diet should contain both types of fats, with the emphasis being placed on getting a varied, healthy intake of all food groups each day and taking in limited saturated fats.

 Email: info@mindbodynutrition.ie